jjvanzon/JJs-Reference-Architecture/patterns.md

 For button texts, translations of model properties in different languages, etc., use resx files in your [`.NET`](api.md#dotnet) projects.

-If you follow the following naming convention for resources files, [`.NET`](api.md#dotnet) will automatically return the translations into the language of the current culture:
+If you follow the following naming convention for resources files, [`.NET`](api.md#dotnet) can automatically return the translations into the language of the current culture:

     Resources.resx
     Resources.nl-NL.resx